 After setting the sag correctly, your suspension setting is on point, but still, your bike is bottoming out.
 It may be that you are running on the incorrect air pressure.
 Adjusting the air pressure can help with sorting out your suspension issues.

-To bottom out with your mountain bike is normal.
-It shows that you are using all of your bike’s travel and getting the most out of your suspension.
-The quality of the bottom out is what is vitally important.
+Bottoming out your suspension shows that you are using all of your bike’s travel and getting the most out of it.
 Hitting significant obstacles and having it feel smooth without smashing the bottom is considered a good bottom out.

-When you and the bike’s frame absorb the shock when bottoming out, it is a clear indicator that your suspension setup is not fine-tuned to your specific needs.
+When you and the bike’s frame absorb most of the shock (when bottoming out your suspension), it is a clear indicator that your suspension setup is not fine-tuned to your specific needs.
 The shock and fork suspension should absorb the bumps and shocks that hitting hard objects will produce, and you should hardly notice it.

 Setting up or correcting some suspension settings could help you sort out the quality of your bottom outs.